SCORING RUBRIC

 Scoring Overview

-The cloud security capability mappings provide scoring assessments using the following scoring rubric.
-Scores are provided in three different categories: protect, detect and respond, for scoring the effectiveness of a security control's ability to mitigate the threats described in the MITRE ATT&CK® website.
+The AWS, Azure, GCP, Intel vPro, and M365 security framework mappings provide scoring assessments using the following scoring rubric.
+Scores are provided in three different categories: protect, detect and respond, for scoring the effectiveness of a security capability's ability to mitigate the threats described in the MITRE ATT&CK® website.

 Both techniques and groups of sub-techniques are scored (consult the mapping format for how this is represented).